NewSoftwareCulture/Notes/notes/deploy/github-pages-storybook/README.md

-# How deploy Storybook to Github Pages
+# How to deploy Storybook on Github Pages

 1. Create React App